Ugo-Iwaya Station: Lines

 Ugo-Iwaya Station is served by the Uetsu Main Line, and is located 236.0 km from the terminus of the line at Niitsu Station.

 Station layout

 The station has two opposed side platforms connected by a footbridge.
 One of side platforms was originally an island platform, but one side is no longer in use.
-The station is staffed.
+The station is unstaffed.

 Platforms

 History

 Ugo-Iwaya Station opened on October 16, 1922 as a station on the Japanese Government Railways (JGR) Rikuusai Line.
 It was switched to the control of the JGR Uetsu Main Line on April 20, 1924.
 The JGR became the JNR (Japan National Railway) after World War II.
 With the privatization of the JNR on April 1, 1987, the station came under the control of the East Japan Railway Company.
 A new station building was completed on March 8, 2000.
 The building also includes offices for the Chamber of Commerce of the former town of Ōuchi, Akita.